 - Remembering why I’m doing this

 I’ll go in depth a little about each one, and there are plenty of outside ways to get help from addiction that I will go into at later dates.
 These things might be hiring a recovery coach, individual therapy visits, or a non 12 step treatment center but there are also more options if none of those suit you.

-Be honest – this one comes in waves of difficulty; some days the waves are small and some days the waves are violent and terrifying.
+This comes in waves of difficulty; some days the waves are small and some days the waves are violent and terrifying.
 It’s still best, to be honest.
 Being honest about your feelings were happy or sad, and talking through them can help you understand more about yourself.
 Especially when you are faced with a trigger or sudden urge to use again, that’s when honesty is at the utmost importance.
 Don’t be afraid to say, “man, I really feel like drinking right now because I feel so stressed out.
 I feel stressed out because…” and take it from there.
 Admitting that you want to drink is not having a drink, and admitting that you are thinking about a drink does not mean you are drinking it.
 Talk about it with someone you trust, and leave it there when you are done talking.

-Positive/Sober Community – Instagram quickly became my favorite social media platform for this reason entirely.
+Instagram quickly became my favorite social media platform for this reason entirely.
 There are people on there, serious and real people who are focused on bettering their life, as well as cheering you on too!